materialsproject/fireworks/docs/firetask_tutorial.rst

  * This FireTask first reads the **input_array** parameter of the FireWork's **spec**.
  * It then sums all the values it finds in the **input_array** parameter of the FireWork's **spec** using Python's ``sum()`` function.
  * The FireTask then prints both the inputs and the sum to the standard out.
  * Finally, the task returns a *FWAction* object.
 We'll discuss this object in greater detail in future tutorials.
-For now, it is sufficient to know that this is an instruction that says we should *CONTINUE* with the workflow, and store the sum we computed in the database (inside the FireWork).
+For now, it is sufficient to know that this is an instruction that says we should *CONTINUE* with the workflow, and store the sum we computed in the database (inside the FireWork's ``stored_data`` section).

 #.
 Now let's define a FireWork that runs this FireTask to add the numbers ``1`` and ``2``.
 Look inside the file ``fw_adder.yaml`` for this new FireWork definition::